Welcome to the website of the School Psychology Programs at The University of Memphis!

 as a school psychologist, primarily in public school settings.
 Students complete the

-MA degree of 36 semester hours and then enter the EdS degree program and complete
+MA degree of 37 semester hours and then enter the EdS degree program and complete

-an additional 30 semester hours including an internship.
-The MA/EdS program is jointly sponsored by the Department of Psychology
+an additional 30 semester hours including an internship (see more information in its handbook).
+The MA/EdS program is jointly sponsored by the Department of Psychology and the

-to complete.
+complete.
 Graduates obtain a credential to practice as a school psychologist from

 the Tennessee State Department of Education or similar agency in other states.
 More